-7.17 Once CCS has assessed any economic efficiencies arising from the merger, CCS will compare them with the adverse effects of a SLC.
+- 7.17 Once CCS has assessed any economic efficiencies arising from the merger, CCS will compare them with the adverse effects of an SLC.
 In particular, CCS will compare the magnitude of the efficiencies against the magnitude of the anti-competitive effects from the merger that are likely to occur.
 If CCS is satisfied that the efficiencies outweigh the potential anti-competitive effects, then CCS is likely to consider clearing the merger.
-On the other hand, if the efficiencies are not sufficient to outweigh the competition concerns, CCS may consider merger remedies, or in the absence of suitable remedies, CCS may consider prohibiting the merger under section 54 of the Act.

-7.18 To assist CCS in comparing the benefits of the merger with the adverse effects of the SLC, merger parties can provide their own quantified estimates of the potential loss of competition in the relevant markets, arising from the SLC in addition to quantified estimates of the claimed efficiencies that are likely to arise from the proposed merger.
+On the other hand, if the efficiencies are not sufficient to outweigh the competition concerns, CCS may consider merger remedies, or in the absence of suitable remedies, prohibiting the merger under section 54 of the Act. - 7.18 To assist CCS in comparing the benefits of the merger with the adverse effects of the SLC, merger parties can provide their own quantified estimates of the potential loss of competition in the relevant markets, arising from the SLC in addition to quantified estimates of the claimed efficiencies that are likely to arise from the proposed merger, such as an estimate of the net changes to price and/or output, taking into account the SLC and efficiency factors.
 As mentioned above, where quantified estimates are provided, parties must provide a detailed and robust explanation of how the quantification was calculated.